Many people take a multivitamin pill each morning, along with a few other supplements.

 • Taking an MVM (Multivitamins/multiminerals) increases overall nutrient intake and helps some people get the recommended amounts of vitamins and minerals when they can’t or don’t get them from food alone.

-• Taking an MVM can also raise the chances of getting too much of some nutrients, like iron, vitamin A, zinc, niacin, and folate/folic acid, especially when a person takes more than a basic, once-daily product that provides one hundred percent of the Daily Value (DV) of nutrients.
+• Taking an MVM can also raise the chances of getting too much of some nutrients, like iron, vitamin A, zinc, niacin, and folate/folic acid.
 In particular, older adults should avoid using iron supplements or MVMs containing more than 8 mg/day.

 • MVMs providing nutrients at or up to 100% DV do not typically interact with medications.
 However, if you take a blood thinner, such as warfarin, talk to your health care provider before taking any MVM or dietary supplement that contains vitamin K.